swd-turner/musclesofquartz/content/post/2020-04-14-who-needs-a-fridge-when-you-have-water-courts.md

 Here’s the lowdown.

 In Florida’s southwest coast there lived a Native American people known as the [Calusa](https://en.wikipedia.org/wiki/Calusa)—most notable for having developed a complex culture based on estuarine fisheries rather than agriculture.
 This new study provides compelling evidence for the function of their sophisticated engineering structures.
-Lacking refrigeration technology in a tropical climate—and being dependent on perishable fish—they needed a storage solution.
-So around 1300 AD they developed *water courts*—large-scale fish traps that regulate the tidy to provide storage for live fish.
-Two large water courts (perhaps 50 by 50m) were constructed at either side of a sea estuary and connected to a canal network, likely used to transport the fish catch landward.
+Lacking refrigeration technology in a tropical climate—and being dependent on perishable fish—they needed an innovative food storage solution.
+So around 1300 AD they developed *water courts*—large-scale fish traps that regulate the tidy to provide a store for live fish.
+Two large water courts (perhaps 50m by 50m) were constructed at either side of a sea estuary and connected to a canal network, likely used to transport the fish catch landward.

 How important was this feat of hydrological engineering?